Ordering your Woodlander item.

 Woodlander Leather Care

-Woodlander Leather items require very little maintenance, just an occasional application of beeswax or neutral shoe polish and buff with a soft cloth.
-Here in the workshop, after treating the leather with a water resistant coating, we use Grangers G-wax to add a final protective finish.
+Woodlander Leather items require very little maintenance, just an occasional application of a beeswax product such as Grangersor neutral shoe polish and buff with a soft cloth.
+Here in the workshop we use Obenauf's Heavy Duty LP to add a final protective finish.
 Any scratches picked up in the field can be treated with regular shoe polish of a similar colour.

 It is not recommended to store a wet knife in your leather sheath, particularly a carbon steel blade or rusting may result.
 Thoroughly dry the knife first.
 Metal snap fasteners will benefit from an occasional treatment of wax or petroleum jelly if used sparingly.